Tom Felton

 Thomas Andrew Felton (born 22 September 1987) is an English actor.
-Born in Surrey, Felton began appearing in commercials and made his screen debut in the role of Peagreen Clock in The Borrowers (1997).
-He portrayed Louis T. Leonowens in Anna and the King (1999) before being cast as Draco Malfoy in the film adaptations of the Harry Potter fantasy novels by J. K. Rowling, starting with Harry Potter and the Philosopher's Stone (2001) and finishing with Harry Potter and the Deathly Hallows – Part 2 (2011).
-Felton appeared in the sci-fi film Rise of the Planet of the Apes (2011).
-He was subsequently cast in indie films From the Rough (2011) and The Apparition (2012).
+Born and raised in Surrey, he began appearing in commercials and made his screen debut in the role of Peagreen Clock in The Borrowers (1997).
+Felton portrayed Louis T. Leonowens in Anna and the King (1999) before being cast as Draco Malfoy in the film adaptations of the fantasy novels Harry Potter, starting with Harry Potter and the Philosopher's Stone (2001) and finishing with Harry Potter and the Deathly Hallows – Part 2 (2011).
+He also appeared in the science fiction film Rise of the Planet of the Apes (2011).
+He was subsequently cast in the independent films From the Rough (2011) and The Apparition (2012).

 Felton starred as Viscount Trencavel in the historical miniseries Labyrinth (2012) and as James Ashford in the period drama Belle (2013), which released to critical acclaim.
 In 2015, he recurred as a murder suspect in TNT's Murder in the First.
 He appeared in Message from the King and A United Kingdom, which premiered at the 2016 Toronto International Film Festival.
 He portrayed Doctor Alchemy on The CW's The Flash (from 2014), based on the comic books Flash.
-Felton co-starred in the drama film Feed (2017), the action-thriller Stratton (2017), and the biographical film Megan Leavey (2017).
-He was a series regular on the 2018 sci-fi series Origin and appeared as Laertes in Claire McCarthy's Ophelia (2018), both to critical praise.
-Felton portrayed the villain in family-horror A Babysitter's Guide to Monster Hunting (2020).
+Felton co-starred in the drama film Feed (2017), the action thriller Stratton (2017), and the biographical film Megan Leavey (2017).
+He was a series regular on the 2018 science fiction series Origin and appeared as Laertes in Claire McCarthy's Ophelia (2018), both to critical praise.
+Felton portrayed the villain in the family horror film A Babysitter's Guide to Monster Hunting (2020).